internaloha/documentation/docs/overview/needs-assessment.md

 Out of the 28 responses, approximately 20 (71%) had completed both ICS 314 and ICS 311.
 Over 60% identified themselves as either a first semester senior or a senior graduating this semester.

-So, on the one hand, these results mostly do not reflect the experience of lower-level undergraduates, who are a main target for InternBit.
-On the other hand, the results do reflect what end-stage undergraduates are currently experiencing, which is valuable for identifying ways that InternBit can address gaps in the current internship search process.
+So, on the one hand, these results mostly do not reflect the experience of lower-level undergraduates, who are a main target for InternAloha.
+On the other hand, the results do reflect what end-stage undergraduates are currently experiencing, which is valuable for identifying ways that InternAloha can address gaps in the current internship search process.

 ## Internship search experience